Vauxhall Astra: Motorsport

 The Astra has been used in auto racing around the globe, in particular in touring car racing.
 Its highest success were achieved in the British Touring Car Championship (see BTC-T Vauxhall Astra Coupe).
-The Astra Coupe replaced the Vectra in the BTCC after the regulations changed in 2001 and immediately became a successful car in British Touring Car Championship taking both first and second in the drivers championship in 2001 with Jason Plato, 2002 with James Thompson, 2003 with Yvan Muller & 2004 with James Thompson.
+The Astra Coupe replaced the Vectra in the BTCC after the regulations changed in 2001 and immediately became a successful car in British Touring Car Championship taking both first and second in the drivers championship in 2001 with Jason Plato, 2002 and 2004 with James Thompson and 2003 with Yvan Muller.
 The Astra Coupe was able to also take the Teams and Manufacturers Championships at the same time between 2001 and 2004.
-During its 4 years in the hands of the works VXRacing team it was almost invincible taking 61 wins.
+During its 4 years in the hands of the works VX Racing team it was almost invincible taking 62 wins.
 After 2004, it was decided that Vauxhall would retire the Astra Coupe and move on to the Mark 5 Astra Sport Hatch for the next two years.
-Due to the reliability and speed of the Astra Coupe, they were used by many independent teams such as GA Motorsport, Collards Motorsport, Thurlby Motors and Arkas Racing for the next few years with one car entered this year by Martin Johnson.
+Due to the reliability and speed of the Astra Coupe, they were used by many independent teams such as GA Motorsport, Collards Motorsport, Thurlby Motors and Arkas Racing for the next few years with one car entered in 2009 and 2010 by Martin Johnson.
 The newer cars struggled to match the coupe's pace and were beaten by the Hondas and SEATs on many occasions.
 Yvan Muller was runner-up and Colin Turkington sixth in 2005.
 In 2006 Yvan Muller moved to the World Touring Car Championship while Colin Turkington moved back to MG.
 They were replaced by Fabrizio Giovanardi who finished fifth overall and gave Vauxhall its 100th BTCC win, Gavin Smith seventh and Tom Chilton eighth.
 For 2007, VX Racing dropped the Astra in favour of the Vectra C and reduced to two cars.
 Fabrizio Giovanardi and Tom Chilton drove for the team in 2007.

 The BTC-T Vauxhall Astra Coupe was a car that won 25 out of 26 races in the 2001 British Touring Car Championship season.
 The Astra 4S finished fourth in the final round of the 1986 British Rally Championship.

+The Astra GTE won the 1989 British Touring Car Championship with John Cleland.